branscha/lib-jsontools/docs/jsontools-manual.md

 The serialization process uses the same mechanism as the mapping process, but the repository contains serialization helpers in stead of mapping helpers.
 There are also two different flavors of root serializers available:

 *  ObjectHelper Serializes an instance as a JavaBean.
 This is the default for compatibility reasons.
-You can explicitly activate it by calling ((JsonMarshall) marshall).useJavaBeanAccess().
+You can explicitly activate it by calling ((JSONSerializer) marshal).useJavaBeanAccess().
 *  ObjectHelperDirect Serializes an instance as a POJO.
-You an activate this by calling the method ((JsonMarshall) marshall).usePojoAccess().
+You an activate this by calling the method ((JSONSerializer) marshal).usePojoAccess().

 You can customize the serializer for your own business model in two ways.

 *  @JSONSerialize, @JSONConstruct in combination with the ObjectHelperDirect.
-*  Deriving your own helper class from MarshallHelper and adding it with the method call  ((JsonMarshall) marshall).addHelper(myHelper).
+*  Deriving your own helper class from SerializeHelper and adding it with the method call  ((JSONSerializer) marshal).addHelper(myHelper).

 Here is an example of an annotated class.